Justinmemphis/weather-app/README.md

 - create replit backend pulling ideal weather conditions for running (temp, humidity, cloud cover, precipitation, sun)
 - create automation that calls weather every evening for next day
 - create twillio API call that texts me when ideal weather condition tomorrow
+- then record video talking about using typescript, nextjs, and tailwind for first time - also expanding app beyond what is available